asnt/eccv2020-sharp-workshop/doc/challenge_1_track_1.md

 ## Evaluation

-The quality of the estimation `Y'` is measure of the shape and the texture error with respect to the ground truth `Y`
+The quality of the estimation `Y'` is a measure of the shape and the texture error with respect to the ground truth `Y`
 (see [evaluation](evaluation.md)).